convexwf/uim-go/doc/feature/project-rules.md

 **Rule**: If a plan includes **code or documentation changes** to the repo (add, delete, refactor), the plan **must** provide **normative English commit messages** for those changes: list them per logical change, and **provide one final merged commit message** for squash or single-commit use.
 Format: `type(scope): short description`.

 *(Backup of `project-rules.mdc` – Plans that touch the repo must include commit messages.)*

 ---

+## Do not add new plans without user approval

+**Rule**: Do **not** create or add new plan files without the user’s explicit agreement.
+When the scope of work extends or changes (e.g. same feature, new subtask), **update or merge into the existing plan** the user is already using; do not create a second, separate plan.
+If the user asks to “merge with the original plan”, append or integrate the new content into that existing plan instead of creating another plan file.

+*(Backup of `project-rules.mdc` – No new plans without user approval.)*

+---